booz-allen-hamilton/agile-playbook/plays/2_Value.md

 ###Practice - Epics and user stories
-Epics and user stories are described below, but both share a typical template -- +Title
+Epics and user stories are described below, but both share a typical template --

+* Title
-+Value Statement
+* Value Statement
---Outlines and communicates the work to be completed and what value delivering this epic or story will bring to a specific persona/user.
+    * Outlines and communicates the work to be completed and what value delivering this epic or story will bring to a specific persona/user.
---Format: As a (user role/persona) I need to be able to (capability), so that I can (end result/value).
+    * Format: As a (user role/persona) I need to be able to (capability), so that I can (end result/value).
-+Acceptance Criteria
+* Acceptance Criteria
----An outlined list of granular criteria that must be met in order for the story or epic to be fully delivered and adequately tested and verified.
-This helps inform the development for understanding when the story is ready to demonstrate, or test further.
+    * An outlined list of granular criteria that must be met in order for the story or epic to be fully delivered and adequately tested and verified.
+This help inform the development for understanding when the story is ready to demonstrate, or test further.

 ###User Stories
 User Stories are the agile response to requirements, and you can call them requirements if you like.